Skip to content

 On top of all that, Julie will work with you to get you ready for your first audition.
 Every student can submit their work to her and receive feedback about how to improve it.

-To sum up, the Work From Home Doing Voice-Overs Course is a proper training that will open doors to a profitable voice-over business from home.
+To sum up, the Work From Home Doing Voice-Overs Course is a proper certificate program that will open doors to a profitable voice-over business from home.

 Generally, voice artists get paid per project.
 Expect different pay rates depending on the project you accept.